MileHacker Logo

 Summer Heatwaves

-During July and August, temperatures occasionally soar above 30°C (86°F) for a number of consecutive days.
-Stay hydrated, seek shade in the middle of the day, and plan indoor activities in the hottest hours.
+During July and August, temperatures occasionally soar above 30°C (86°F) for several consecutive days.
+Stay hydrated, seek shade during midday, and plan indoor activities in the hottest hours.

 Winter Challenges